chestercodes/chester.codes/content/posts/030-2020-04-05-docknet-test/post.md

 category: Tech
 ---

+> This post details a solution to a problem encountered when running tests in docker that I haven't seen anywhere else.

+## TLDR;

+Running `dotnet test` in a `Dockerfile` can return an exit code value of 1, which will cause the docker image layer to not be created and the test output file to be irretrievable from the created layer.

+To get around this it's possible to save some state (a text file) that indicates that the test run failed and then check for this in the final step of the `Dockerfile`.
+This means that the test output files can be retreived from the image layer that ran the tests and published to the pipeline.

+## Full post...

 Modern software development practices include a continuous integration pipeline that builds and verifies the correctness of software by running automated tests.
 Docker can be used to run `dotnet` commands to build, test and package applications in a reliable way.

 `dotnet test` can write it's output to a text file to detail each test's result, this can be useful to keep track of test metrics over time and to find tests that fail often.
-This post details a solution to a problem encountered when running tests in docker that I haven't seen anywhere else.

 ### The setup